 Organon's executive compensation program is designed with our governance principles and compensation philosophy in mind.
 We believe in providing a market-competitive target compensation opportunity to our executives, delivered through a mix of base salary, short-term and long-term incentives.
-Our compensation levels are benchmarked against a peer group that was established based on revenue size and business comparability in order to balance competitiveness with good pay governance practices (see page 53 for more details about our peer groups).
-A meaningful portion of pay is at-risk, with more than 60% tied to performance-based incentives.
-Our long-term incentive mix is designed to balance risk with the potential for capital accumulation through a combination of non-qualified stock options ("NQSOs"), time-based restrictive stock units ("RSUs") and performance share units ("PSUs").
-See page 55 for more details about our 2022 elements of compensation.
+Our compensation levels are reviewed against a peer group that was established based on revenue size and business comparability in order to balance competitiveness with good pay governance practices (see page 54 for more details about our peer groups).
+Our LTI mix is designed to balance risk with the potential for capital accumulation to align with shareholder interests, through a combination of non-qualified stock options ("NQSOs"), time-based restricted stock units ("RSUs") and performance share units ("PSUs").
+A meaningful portion of each NEOs' pay is at-risk, with more than 60% of target compensation tied to performance-based incentives (consisting of compensation allocated to the AIP, PSUs, and NQSOs).
+See page 56 for more details about our 2023 elements of compensation.